 We also conducted a survey of UK clinicians working in cancer and/or nutrition to understand what they considered to be the biggest gaps in terms of evidence, research, support and care in relation to nutrition and cancer.
-This provided a comparison This provided a comparison with the gaps identified by patients and those identified from the mapping those identified by patients and those identified from the mapping.
+This provided a comparison with the gaps identified by patients and those identified from the mapping.
 Clinicians indicated that getting the medical community to recognise the importance of nutrition in cancer care is challenging, that nutritional assessment is not carried out in a systematic way and there is insufficient training for dietitians wishing to specialise in cancer.
 More large-scale interventional trials are needed to produce data which can be translated into meaningful advice and recommendations for patients.